Koushiki-Chakraborty/AI-Content-Automator/README.md

 ## Project Overview

-This project is an automated content pipeline that scrapes historical blog data, performs competitive research via real-time Google Search, and utilizes Large Language Models (LLMs) to enhance and modernize content.
+This project is an automated content pipeline that scrapes the oldest available articles, performs competitive research via real-time Google Search, and utilizes Large Language Models (LLMs) to enhance and modernize content.

 ### The 3-Phase Journey

-**_ Phase 1 (Data Foundation): _** Scrapes the 5 oldest articles from the BeyondChats blog and stores them in MongoDB with full CRUD API support.
+**Phase 1 (Data Foundation):** Scrapes the 5 oldest articles from the BeyondChats blog and stores them in MongoDB with full CRUD API support.

-**_ Phase 2 (AI Intelligence): _** A Node.js worker script searches Google for top-ranking competitors (Serper API), scrapes their content, and uses Gemini 2.5 Flash to rewrite the original articles into a professional, high-ranking format.
+**Phase 2 (AI Intelligence):** A Node.js worker script searches Google for top-ranking competitors (Serper API), scrapes their content, and uses Gemini 2.5 Flash to rewrite the original articles into a professional, high-ranking format.

-**_ Phase 3 (Professional UI): _** A responsive React dashboard that allows users to toggle between "Original" and "AI-Improved" versions of every article.
+**Phase 3 (Professional UI):** A responsive React dashboard that allows users to toggle between "Original" and "AI-Improved" versions of every article.

 ### Architecture & Data Flow

-**_ Server Init: _** On startup, the backend checks if the MongoDB database is empty.
+1. **Server Init:** On startup, the backend checks if the MongoDB database is empty.

-**_ Auto-Seed: _** If empty, it triggers the Phase 1 scraper to fetch historical data.
+2. **Auto-Seed:** If empty, it triggers the Phase 1 scraper to fetch historical data.

-**_ Research & Rewrite: _** The automation script (Phase 2) queries the Serper API for competitor links and calls Gemini for content synthesis.
+3. **Research & Rewrite:** The automation script (Phase 2) queries the Serper API for competitor links and calls Gemini for content synthesis.

-**_ Publish: _** The improved content is updated in the database via the Article CRUD APIs.
+4. **Publish:** The improved content is updated in the database via the Article CRUD APIs.

-**_ Render: _** The React frontend fetches articles and renders Markdown content for a clean reading experience.
+5. **Render:** The React frontend fetches articles and renders Markdown content for a clean reading experience.

 ### Local Setup Instructions

-**_ Prerequisites _**
+**Prerequisites**

 - Node.js (v16+)
 - MongoDB (Local or Atlas)